 offers a whole system and can be affordable second hand.
 But as I love

-to play with old basic stuff, the Diana F is a nice find for me.
+to play with old basic stuff, the original Diana is a nice find for me.